Marvellous Melbourne: Representation

 Marvellous Melbourne: Queen City of the South was developed to put the city on display and show the most prestigious and impressive sites of the city.
 At the time of the film's production and showing, there was no other film that depicted the city in such a way.
 Both through representation and film techniques, the audience was exposed to something never seen before.
 The film represents various middle/upper class Melburnians in various social settings.

-Charles Cozens Spencer, ensured the representation within Marvellous Melbourne was of the middle/upper class as he wanted his viewing parties and audience to reflect the same.
+Cosens Spencer ensured the representation within Marvellous Melbourne was of the middle/upper class as he wanted his viewing parties and audience to reflect the same.
 Groups and classes of Melbourne's society that were not represented include Melbourne's Asian population and the lower class.
-It however does show the "modern women in movement with the city," that can be aligned to that of changing gender dynamics of the early 20th century.
+It, however, does show the "modern women in movement with the city," that can be aligned to that of changing gender dynamics of the early 20th century.
 This changing of gender dynamics is shown through women walking the streets of Melbourne unaccompanied by a male and socialising with other women.
 The intended audience for the film was at the promising market of city travelogues that would in turn improve perceptions and tourism for the city of Melbourne.

 The film also shows scenes of a men's football game.
 Higgins also films young females in various locations, but specifically in the Collins Street scene.
 This intention was to provide insight to the pastime "doing the block" which is seen as ritualistic promenading for young socialites of the metropolitan scene.
 This representation of promenading and navigating city traffic as shot by Higgins, was significant and deliberate in broadcasting the authentic experience of Melbourne city life which is dodging the new industrial world.

 Moreover, the depiction of women throughout the film represented Melbourne as a modern city.
 During the scene of a football match, women are the audience members at the forefront of the scene, with men in the background.
 Throughout the film there is no representation nor recognition of Melbourne's Indigenous population.
 There is no acknowledgement of the Wurundjeri people of the Kulin nation, who are the original inhabitants of the land that Marvellous Melbourne was shot across.